Turkey Meat Sauce

 Ingredients

-- Olive oil – For sautéing.
+- Olive oil – Adds moistness.

 - Ground turkey – Don’t buy ultra-lean; go for 85/15% ground turkey if possible.
 More fat, more flavor.

 - Hot turkey and sweet turkey sausage – Offers a nice balance of spicy, sweet, and flavorful.
+For a spicier turkey meat sauce, use all spicy Italian sausage.

 - Onions, shallots, and garlic – Essential elements of any good meat sauce!